sheryklab/sheryklab/README.md

 ### 📊 What I Do
 - Clean, transform, and structure data for accurate analysis
-- Investigate datasets to answer real questions and uncover patterns
+- Investigate datasets to answer real questions and uncover patterns and trends
 - Build visualizations that explain results clearly and without noise
 - Create organized analytical workflows and relational data structures
 - Connect data findings back to the practical impact they represent